belabrockmann/100-days-of-code/r1-log.md

 Started a lecture on Responsive Web Design.
 Learned more about CSS-Units.

 ### R1D32
 Continued the work.
-Learnt something about styling a navbar.
+Learned something about styling a navbar.